 Risperidone (Actavis / RISPERDAL®)

-Risperidone belongs to a group of medicines called anti-psychotics which should be used with particular caution in PWS.
+Risperidone belongs to a group of medicines called second generation anti-psychotics (SGAs).
+All anti-psychotics should be used with caution in PWS, particularly for sedative effect and negative drug interactions, i.e. with pain medications.
 Risperidone is different to other anti-psychotics because in addition to being used to treat schizophrenia, other psychotic disorders and bipolar disorder, risperidone is also indicated for conduct and disruptive behaviour disorders in children, and for adults with intellectual disability for whom destructive behaviour is prominent.
+It also has less sedative effect than some SGAs and is less likely to cause heart problems.
 Therefore, risperidone is often successful in treating severe problem behaviours in PWS, but it does not work for everyone.
-An unfortunate side effect is weight gain.
-If negative side effects are experienced or there is an inadequate response, Aripiprazole (ABILIFY™) has a reduced likelihood to cause weight gain and may be prescribed by Special Authority to patients with a diagnosis of ASD or schizophrenia or related psychoses.
-There is limited research on the use of psychiatric medications in PWS but it has been suggested that antidepressants and antipsychotic medication may be more effective than mood-stabilizing medication, however, more recent reports warn that anti-psychotics can cause mood activation in PWS.
+An unfortunate side effect of SGAs is rapid weight gain and causing metabolic, neurological and hormonal changes.
+Risperidone has a medium risk for weight gain, diabetes and heart disease, mild to moderate risk for developing permanent tardive dyskinesia (repetitive, involuntary movements) with prolonged or high dose treatment, and the highest SGA risk for elevated prolactin hormone levels causing breast enlargement.
+If negative side effects are experienced, Aripiprazole (ABILIFY™) has a lower likelihood to cause weight gain, metabolic changes and hormonal changes.
+It carries a similar risk for tardive dyskinesia.
+Ziprasidone has a lower risk for weight gain and metabolic changes, plus the lowest risk for tardive dyskinesia.
+There is limited research on the use of psychiatric medications in PWS but it has been suggested in the past that antidepressants and antipsychotic medication may be more effective than mood-stabilizing medication, however, more recent reports warn that anti-psychotics (and SSRIs) can cause mood activation in PWS.
 A small case study noted that risperidone had promising treatment effects for psychotic symptoms, mainly associated with uniparental disomy (UPD).